aws-amplify/amplify-backend/packages/create-amplify/README.md

 ## Usage

-In a project folder or empty folder, run `npm create amplify@alpha`.
+In a project folder or empty folder, run `npm create amplify`.

 ## Dev